 Julia MorisonView Gallery

-Unflagging in her continued exploration of form and materials and her ever evolving aesthetic, Julia Morison is an important senior New Zealand artist who never fails to fascinate or charm again and again, rewarding repeat visits.
+Unflagging in her continued exploration of form and materials and her ever evolving aesthetic, Julia Morison (ONZM) is an important senior New Zealand artist who never fails to fascinate or charm again and again, rewarding repeat visits.
 Her work employs a diversity of unexpected materials and mystical allusions in a seductive practice that transcends the merely formal and conceptual.
 Morison’s work delves deep into the philosophical, the kabbalah, the erotic, the alchemical, and the literary, and is well represented in New Zealand’s most important public and private collections.

 Dr Andrew Paul Wood